Ghorepani Poon Hill Trekking

 - Walking shoes / trekking boots

-- Socks, several pair of heavy wool outer socks and a few pairs of nylon inner socks.
+- Socks, several pairs of heavy wool outer socks and a few pairs of nylon inner socks.

 - Skirts med-calf to above the ankle